 Collins’s sensation novels of the fifties are contemporary with Baudelaire’s The Painter of Modern Life(written 1859-60), and may be read as equally vigorous, if more figurative, accounts of the confrontation with urban modernity.
 The “shock” of experience that Simmel and Benjamin point to as characteristic of modern city life must be related to the sensationalistic poundings of Collins’s mid-Victorian urban gothic.
 Yet important differences need to be drawn.
 Collins’s sensationalistic “moment” of ecstasy and terror is always linked to the past, is romantic and terrible.
 Baudelaire’s “modern” moment of disorientation and ecstasy also points backwards, in a way, and is named the “animal ecstatic gaze of a child,” yet this primality is that which regains innocence upon confronting “something new” (Baudelaire, 8).
 FollowingRambles Beyond Railways (1851), which emblematically contrasts the “beyond” of Cornwall with the technological modernity of the railroad, Collins continually uses the archaic Cornish landscape to create confrontations with modernity.
 In The Dead Secret (1857), for example, the rebuilding of Porthgenna Tower in Cornwall sparks the flames for a hypersensationalistic detective story.
 The frayed nerves and chaotic disorientation of Collins’s sensation novels mirror urban chaos, but Collins, in effect, flees in panic from that chaos.
 By contrast, Baudelaire’s hero of modernity, the flâneur, plunges into the crowd, and loses himself ecstatically in its immense energy.
 Baudelaire, inspired by the gothic tales of Poe, manages to push himself still further through the horror and debris, to come out the other side, now accepting modern life in all its kaleidoscopic plenty.

 Yet even as Basil retreats from the shocks and masquerades of the modern, given the repetitive and fatalistic nature of this text, it will come as no surprise that this withdrawal to the past is itself shrouded in ambiguity and doubt.
 What sort of past is this?
 Expressive, domestic Clara, pointedly linked with Basil’s lost mother, loves Basil and shows her love constantly throughout the novel.
 Notably, Basil’s brotherly feelings for Clara are as intense as his sexual feelings for Margaret, and Basil dreams of the two women paired with one another.
-Given that the tradition of gothic in which Collins works often resorts to a variety of incest plots, some overt, some suggested, Tamar Heller cannot be far out of line when she sees a subliminal sexual relationship between Clara and Basil (63-5).10 The world of Basil is caught in a temporal double-bind.
+Given that the tradition of gothic in which Collins works often resorts to a variety of incest plots, some overt, some suggested, Tamar Heller cannot be far out of line when she sees a subliminal sexual relationship between Clara and Basil (63-5). ((Here Heller also points out Clara’s connection with the lost mother, and thus with the past.
+Related studies of incest in literature include Perry; Hudson, and Irwin.))
+The world of Basil is caught in a temporal double-bind.
 Forward is adult sexuality, but also the lying, modern mask; backward is the loving, domestic past, but collapsed in on itself narcissistically.
 The film version, interestingly, seems to substantiate this reading of the doubtful family home.
 One of the film’s most unnecessary adaptations (it would seem) is to make Clara a half-sister to Basil.
 Thus when Basil is first aroused by Mannion’s cynical, experienced sex talk, he goes first after Clara, kissing her on the stairway.
 One might take this alternative version as merely indecorous titillation, but I prefer to understand it as a serious interpretation of the siblings’ notably intense relationship in the novel.

 While Collins enacts a turbulent and confusing confrontation with modernity, by contrast, the film version of Basil exudes an airy confidence in its re-enactment of the Victorian.
 Like many recent adaptations, the film claims an authority over sexual matters that the Victorian novel presumably did not have.
 The film turns all the male characters into straightforwardly sexual beings; “You are a man now, I can speak to you of a man’s passions,” says Derek Jacobi as Basil’s father”; “God knows, I know their force.”
 Mannion explains his attraction to Julia: “I was a man, with a man’s appetites.”
 The audience, I take it, is supposed to, if not admire, then at least comprehend the biological destiny that drives the obsessions of the plot.
 Yet although “sex” is spoken more clearly and visualized in more detail than in Collins’s novel, this cinematic sexuality still seems terribly constrained, made routine and commonplace by all these matter-of-fact confessions.
 The overall atmosphere of handsome young people dressed in handsome costumes is, in the end, more fuzzily romantic than seriously sexual, enough so that, before descending into the world of video rental, Basil aired happily enough on the AMC Romance Classics.
 And that the cast is so young—Jared Leto, Clair Forlani, Christian Slater—makes the catastrophic decisions seem more like youthful indiscretions.
 The adaptation makes Mannion and Basil into youthful “buddies,” where Mannion gives Basil warnings (he hates the father, but not Basil) and kills himself out of remorse (“I never meant to harm you!”).
 The film implicitly claims to be more honest and sensible than the repressed, melodramatic Victorians (our tyrannical fathers), but our articulate, scrupulous honesty has the effect of reducing the power and mystery of sexuality.
 Collins—more accurately?—keeps the strangeness and sheer danger of sexual relationship, and offers no easy alternatives, sympathies, or explanations.